 Why do I say all this?
 Why focus on these classics and their positive lasting impressions?

-Lasting Impressions
+Why Lasting Impressions Matter

-Simply put, if your content, book, story, article, blog, vlog, etc. doesn’t leave a lasting impressive, it’s not going to be successful.
+Simply put, if your content, book, story, article, blog, vlog, etc. doesn’t leave a lasting impression, it’s not going to be successful.
 It would be far better to write a story that leaves an incredible lasting impression that it would be to create lots of stories that are easily forgotten.

 No one tells their friend about that story they forgot.
 No one recommends mediocre content when their reputation is on the line.

-But everyone, seriously everyone, happily shares and recommends content that strikes a cord.
+But everyone, seriously everyone, happily shares and recommends content that strikes a chord.
 Literature that hits the heart.
 Knowledge that challenges the mind.
 Conviction that stirs the soul.
 Children’s books that bring laughter to bedtime.

 How are you doing with writing books that leave lasting impressions?
 You’re not alone if you feel like improvement is needed.
 We all struggle with our own biases to accept or promote our work even if deep down inside we think maybe, just maybe, it could be better.
 It could be slicker.
 It could be more powerful.
 Maybe these 10 Simple Ways to Become a Better Writer by Alexandra Franzen are exactly what you need?
 Take special note of Alexandra’s #10…Be a Daymaker!